 Precious metal vein zones occur throughout the Mt.
 Nansen camp and are found in all rock types (Figure 4).
 The mineralization is highly variable in grade and width but the host structures show considerable lateral and vertical continuity.
 Ore and gangue mineralogy differ from one vein zone to another but are usually relatively consistent within a single structure.
 The strike of individual veins commonly ranges between 130 and 180°, averaging about 150°.
-Dips range from $30^{\circ}SW$ to $45^{\circ}NE$ but most are between $60^{\circ}SW$ and $80^{\circ}NE$.
+Dips range from 30°SW to 45°NE but most are between 60°SW and 80°NE.
 The widest, highest grade zones are normally found where a vein splits, takes a bend or intersects a northeast-trending cross fault, thus creating more open space for mineralizing fluids.
-While a wide variety of veins are present, most fall into one of two end member categories: 1) narrow, relatively simple vein systems (Webber, Huestis and Dickson); and, 2) complex vein and breccia zones (Brown-McDade, Goulter, BRX, Klaza).
+While a wide variety of veins are present, most fall into one of two end member categories: 1) narrow, relatively simple vein and the second to construct the solution of the second s systems (Webber, Huestis and Dickson); and, 2) complex vein and breccia zones (Brown-McDade, Goulter, BRX, Klaza).
 The Orloff King and Flex Zones share some characteristics of both groups.